olufemi/clane.car.catalogue.service/README.md

 The Post APIs Collections,

-This app is developed in my local machine and commited here as instructed.
-The Postman collections URL could not be shared since the application is not remotely accessible.
-A Postman generated josn file (named: carCatalogue_app_postman_collections) is contained in this repo.
+Here is the public link of the json collection: https://www.getpostman.com/collections/42aa3759bf3150700111 A Postman generated josn file (named: carCatalogue_app_postman_collections) is also contained in this repo.
 The following are the API URLs:
 1. Create Car Catalogue
 2. Create Car Tag